tdkehoe/Firebase-Tutorial/Firebase_Principles.md

 Always execute your code in promises.
 You shouldn't experience async problems.
 If you suspect async conditions, e.g., logging a value returns `null`, then use the `$loaded()` method (below) for debugging.

+> The [Firebase documentation](https://www.firebase.com/docs/web/libraries/angular/guide/intro-to-angularfire.html) recommends also, in the view, display your data with [Angular's JSON filter](https://docs.angularjs.org/api/ng/filter/json): `<pre>{{ data | json }}</pre>
+`.
+I don't understand why this would help.
+Firebase data is already in JSON format.
+Angular's documentation says that the filter is mostly for debugging.

 ### Array Methods and Object Methods With the Same Names

 Some Firebase array methods and object methods have the same names but do different things.
 In particular, keep an eye on `$remove()` and `$save()`.